gridengine/gridengine/doc/README-DRMAA-Java.txt

    Simply put, DRMAA is an API for submitting and controling jobs.
 DRMAA has been implemented in several lanuages and for several DRMs.
-The Grid Engine 6.0 release includes a C implementation, or C binding.
-The Grid Engine 6.0u2 release includes both a C binding and a Java[TM] language binding.
+The Grid Engine release since 6.0 includes a C implementation, or C binding.
+Since Grid Engine release 6.0u2 both, the C binding and the Java[TM] language binding, are included.

    For more information about DRMAA and the various bindings that are available, visit the DRMAA website at: